The Consequences of Rapid Consumption

 The human cost to the demand for fashion is very real, and quite relevant.
 Although not immediately seen by consumers, as it happens (predominantly) outside of the developed world, the impact is no less lethal and alarming.
 The documentary highlights the factory fires in Bangladesh, culminating in the Rana Plaza collapse on April 24, 2013, where 1,129 garment workers were killed and over twice that number injured.

 The casualties are a result of the current consumer system that requires costs to be driven as low as possible.
 Considering that the price of fabric is pretty well a fixed commodity, the savings are exacted from the workers who produce the clothes.
 Wages are pitifully low and conditions are wretched, all so companies like Zara, H&M, Forever 21, and UNIQLO can sell clothes for outrageously low prices and subsequently cash in even greater profits.

 The Current Practice Is Unsustainable

-In short, this is a tightly packed documentary seeking to inform consumers of the need to reevaluate their purchasing habits and better understand the necessary costs of their fleeting consumption habits.
+And there’s more!
+The film merely scratches the surface of such discussions, but it’s enough to disquiet the viewer and provoke a number of further questions.
+Still, it is a tightly packed documentary.
+It does a pretty good job of informing consumers of the need to reevaluate their purchasing habits and better understand the necessary costs of their fleeting consumption habits.
 Please watch on to learn more.